bigbigmdm/SFP-Master/README.md

 - See more details [here](https://github.com/bigbigmdm/Tools_for_CH341A_programmer?tab=readme-ov-file#Homemade-Chip-adapters).

-Jumpers J1 to J3 must be installed initially.
+Jumpers J1 to J3 (TxPWR, RxPWR, TxEN) must be installed initially.
 They are used to supply power to the SFP module.
 If you want to programm a module with hardware write protection, remove one of the jumpers and try to programm the module.
 If it fails, remove the other jumper and repeat the operation.